Competition

 (a) who reasonably

-requires a retained document for his or her business; and
+requires a retained document for their business; and

 (b) who